-With the caching policy being controlled by the user, one datum may be requested for caching in multiple locations.
+A map was chosen as the data structure to represent the current cache state with the key being the memory address of the entry and as value the CacheData instance.
+As the caching policy is controlled by the user, one datum may be requested for caching in multiple locations.
 To accommodate this, one map is allocated for each available NUMA-Node of the system.
-This also reduces the potential for lock contention by separately locking each Node's state instead of utilizing a global lock.
-Even with this optimization, scenarios where the Cache is frequently tasked with flushing and re-caching by multiple threads from the same node, will lead to threads contending for unique access to the state.
+This can be exploited to reduce lock contention by separately locking each Node's state instead of utilizing a global lock.
+This ensures that Cache::Access can not hinder progress of caching operations on other Nodes, while also reducing potential for lock contention by spreading the load over multiple locks.

+Even with this optimization, in scenarios where the Cache is frequently tasked with flushing and re-caching by multiple threads from the same node, lock contention will negatively impact performance by delaying cache access.
+Due to passive waiting, this impact might be less noticeable when other threads on the system are able to make progress during the wait.